varjmes/extremelyonline/CODEOFCONDUCT.md

 ## Scope

 This Code of Conduct applies both within community spaces and in other spaces involving the community.
-This includes the WeAllJS Slack, its Twitter community, private email communications in the context of the community, and any events where members of the community are participating, as well as adjacent communities and venues affecting the community's members.
+This includes the extremelyonline Slack, when discussing on social media like twitter, private email communications in the context of the community, and any events where members of the community are participating, as well as adjacent communities and venues affecting the community's members.

 Depending on the violation, the admins may decide that violations of this code of conduct that have happened outside of the scope of the community may deem an individual unwelcome, and take appropriate action to maintain the comfort and safety of its members.

 ## Admin Enforcement Process

-Once the admins get involved, they will follow a documented series of steps and do their best to preserve the well-being of WeAllJS members.
+Once the admins get involved, they will follow a documented series of steps and do their best to preserve the well-being of extremelyonline members.
 This section covers actual concrete steps.
-For further information/details on values and practices that admins will generally apply when enforcing the Code of Conduct, refer to [the full enforcement document](http://wealljs.org/enforcement).
+For further information/details on values and practices that admins will generally apply when enforcing the Code of Conduct, refer to [WeAllJs' full enforcement document](http://wealljs.org/enforcement).

 ### Contacting Admins

-You may get in touch with the WeAllJS admin team through any of the following methods:
+You may get in touch with the extremelyonline admin team through any of the following methods:

   * Directly message any admin in private (through either Twitter, Slack, or email, as available) if it is a preferred or more comfortable avenue.